infinite-dao/glean-cetaf-rdfs/README.md

 Proceed with:
 1. run `fixRDF_before_validateRDFs.sh -h` to fix and clean the concatenated RDF files to be each a valid RDF
 2. make sure the RDF prefixes are correct, this can take time depending on the input data

-  - e.g. possible error: The prefix `foaf` for element "foaf:depiction" is not bound
+  - e.g. possible error: The prefix `foaf` for element "foaf:depiction" is not bound, used in data but not definded on top of the RDF

 3. add missing RDF prefixes if possible

 … and proceed with `validate.sh`